taytran1510/taytran1510/README.md

 ![](https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png)

 <h1 align="center">I'm Tran Nhu Thuan (Tay)<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> ! </h1>
-## Hi Guys! welcome to my Gitt ✌️✌️✌️
-- 👋 My full name is Tran Nhu Thuan but you call me Tay, this is nickname that my paternal family used to call me
-- 👀 I’m interested in photography, i enjoy taking, designing photo and video.
-Moreover panting, sport (often play badminton and running), music, especially writing code
-- 🌱 I’m currently learning Data Engineer at University of Technical and Education of Ho Chi Minh City (HCMUTE)
-### 📫 How to reach me: thuantran0164@gmail.com
 <!---
 taytran1510/taytran1510 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.